 There is a lot you can do to fight gum disease (brushing your teeth twice daily, flossing once every day, keeping an eye out for early signs of gum disease, and visiting your dentist at least twice a year).

-For more information on this go to our Gum, Teeth and Mouth Problems section of this website [Links to Gum, Teeth and Mouth Problems].
+For more information on this go to our Gum, Teeth and Mouth Problems click here.

 Foot problems in diabetes are often caused by nerve damage and/or damage to the blood vessels.
 By removing sensation in your feet, nerve damage may prevent you from noticing the early stages of infection.
 Blocked or damaged blood vessels make it: